 - How would you rate the support from your manager in completing tasks assigned to you?
 (Rating scale: 1-5)

 - Do you believe you have complete control over the job you do?

-- Do you feel you have the freedom to be creative while solving problems in your project?
+- Do you feel you have the freedom to be creative while solving problems in your own projects?

 - Do you believe the organization provides you with enough opportunities to grow in your career?

-- I have the flexibility to make decisions about things that impact my work.
+- I have the flexibility to make my own decisions about things that impact my work.